Our Team

 David C. Rose, Ph.D.

-Dr. David C. Rose is co-founder and chief executive officer of the American Civics Academy, creator of Cooperation Civics, pioneer of the Big Civics approach, chief author of the American Civics Academy’s curricular materials, senior fellow at the American Institute of Economic Research, and professor emeritus of Economics at the University of Missouri-St. Louis.
+Dr. David C. Rose is co-founder, trustee, and chief executive officer of the American Civics Academy, creator of Cooperation Civics, pioneer of the Big Civics approach, chief author of the American Civics Academy’s curricular materials, senior fellow at the American Institute of Economic Research, and professor emeritus of Economics at the University of Missouri-St. Louis.
 He is currently in his second term on the U.S. Civil Rights Commission.

 He is formerly the vice president of curriculum and senior fellow at the Common Sense Society, where he created, authored, and co-directed its American Civics Project.